ornlcda/ornlaiws2019/info.md

 ## ORNL Visitor Information

-The venue for the workshop is ORNL Conference Center in Building 5200.
-The details of the venue can be found at https://map.ornl.org/#!BLD_2015061703231
+The venue for the workshop is [ORNL Conference Center in Building 5200](https://map.ornl.org/#!BLD_2015061703231)

 The details for visiting ORNL can be found at https://www.ornl.gov/content/come-see-us.